Minoxidil Foam

 How long does it take for minoxidil foam to work?

-The time it takes for minoxidil foam to work varies for each person.
-In general, it may take minoxidil products between three to six months with twice daily application to see noticeable results.[1]
+The time it takes for minoxidil topical foam to work varies for each person.
+In general, it may take minoxidil products a 3 month supply to 6 months with twice daily application to see noticeable results.[1]
+For some men, you may need to use this product for at least 4 months before you see results.
+Facial hair growth should be noticeable sooner.

 Hair growth occurs in four phases: anagen (growth), catagen (follicle shrinking), telogen (rest), and exogen (shedding).
 Your hair must first go through the shedding phase in order to reach the anagen phase and grow new hair.